Information on data protection for LEONI AG shareholders

 Purposes of and legal bases for processing:

-Shares in LEONI AG are registered shares.
+Shares in LEONI AG are registered.
 For registered shares, Section 67 of the German Stock Corporation Act (AktG) requires that these are entered in the Company's share register stating the name, date of birth and address of the shareholder as well as – in the case of no-par-value shares – the number held and the share number.
 The shareholder is as a matter of principle obliged to give the Company these details.

 Normally, the credit institutions / custodian banks involved in the purchase, disposal or keeping of registered shares will pass on to us the mandatory information and other details (e.g., along with the aforementioned data, also the citizenship, gender, occupational group and remitting bank) relevant to keeping the share register.
+In some cases, LEONI AG may also obtain personal data directly from shareholders.

-We also use your data based on Article 6 (1) sentence1 (c) and (4) of the GDPR for purposes that are consistent with the aforementioned ones (especially for generating statistics, e.g. for presenting shareholder trends, number of transactions and for overviews of the largest shareholders).
+We also use your data based on Article 6 (1) sentence1 (c) and (4) of the GDPR for purposes that are consistent with the aforementioned ones (especially for generating statistics, e.g. for presenting shareholder trends, number of transactions or for overviews of the largest shareholders).

-In some cases, we will also process your data so far as required to safeguard the legitimate interests of LEONI AG (Section 6 (1) sentence 1 (f) of the GDPR), among other reasons for statistical purposes, to process contact and service enquiries, sending annual reports or participation in the Annual General Meeting as a guest.
+In some cases, we will also process your data so far as required to safeguard the legitimate interests of LEONI AG (Article 6 (1) sentence 1 (f) of the GDPR), among other reasons for statistical purposes, to process contact and service enquiries, sending annual reports or participation in the Annual General Meeting as a guest.

 Should we wish to process your personal data for a purpose not previously stated, we would notify you in advance and in line with the legal requirements.